 Congratulations on your acceptance to Emory Law.
-Our job is to feed your intellect, to challenge you to think, and to relate to you the excitement of the law.
-We are pleased you have decided to undertake this journey at Emory, and we promise you will not do so alone.
-An entire community of students, alumni, faculty, and staff will bolster you to ensure you have the tools and resources necessary to discern your individual path or build on your successful career.
+Our job is to feed your intellect, challenge you to think, and relate to you the excitement of the law.
+We are pleased you have decided to undertake this journey at Emory and promise you will not do so alone.
+An entire community of students, alumni, faculty, and staff will support you to ensure you have the tools and resources necessary to discern your individual path or advance your successful career.

 Dean and Asa Griggs Candler Professor of Law

 Classes Begin: August 21, 2017